Where did The Rolling Stones get their name from?

 The old proverb says “a rolling stone gathers no moss”, but why did Mick Jagger and Keith Richards name their legendary rock band after it?

 Bob Dylan used the phrase in a classic song.
 Jann Wenner liked the name so much, he named his magazine after it.
-But why has this band name lasted over half a century?
+But why has The Rolling Stones' band name endured well over half a century?

 Thinking quickly, Jones spotted a copy of the 1959 compilation LP The Best Of Muddy Waters lying on the floor.
 Side 1, track 5 was called Rollin’ Stone (or Rollin’ Stone Blues, if you had the UK version of the album).